-It’s the summer of 1983, and Trent Days born to an Inupiat Mother in Alaska was dubbed by the press as the Eskimo Slugger for his sensational record at the Major Baseball League.
-His rise to the top was halted by a midseason collision that sent him back to Austin to recuperate.
+It’s the summer of 1983, and Trent Days, born to an Inupiat Mother in Alaska, was dubbed by the press as the Eskimo Slugger for his sensational record at the Major Baseball League.
+A midseason collision halted his rise to the top, which sent him back to Austin to recuperate.
 When Trent visited his favorite record store, he met the eager and funny law student Brendan Baxter.
-A skip on a record vinyl sent him back to the store and to Brendan that led to a date and a blossoming romance.
-Trent is torn into choosing between his growing feelingsfor Brendan and his professional sports where his secrets won’t and cannot be revealed.
+A skip on a record vinyl sent him back to the store and Brendan, leading to date and a blossoming romance.

-If you’ve read Brad Boney’s previous two novels (The Nothingness of Ben and The Return), you’d definitely see the parallelism used to connect each character and each event.
-Of course it’s not so much of a parallelism if one will take into account the theme used via The Return (I’d rather leave it like this because I really want you guys to get hold of these books!).
+If you’ve read Brad Boney’s previous two novels (The Nothingness of Ben and The Return), you’d see the parallelism used to connect each character and each event.
+Of course, it’s not so much of parallelism if one considers the theme used via The Return (I’d instead leave it like this because I want you guys to get hold of these books!).
 One can also mention the beautiful juxtaposition of Trent & Brendan characters with “Travis & Ben” of The Nothingness of Ben.
-The whole mixed up was just a wee bit nostalgic and sometimes even jaw dropping.
+The whole mixed up was just a wee bit nostalgic and sometimes even jaw-dropping.
 I was mentally screaming, Oh shoot!
 Shoot! – Brad Boney is killing me with this!!!

 I guess the beauty of this book relies upon the well-constructed development of the story.
-It started with Trent and Brendan’s first meeting, how they easily got along, the meeting of each other’s friends and its conclusion that was beautifully woven into another time.
+It started with Trent and Brendan’s first meeting, how they quickly got along, the meeting of each other’s friends, and its conclusion that was woven beautifully into another time.
 It’s also a great feeling to see characters from his previous books.
-It’s like I’ve known these people in my life and knowing their story makes me yearn for more – it makes me ask more question, makes me want to go back and reread that particular chapter / page.
-This fantasy was transcended by the timeline used from the author’s first book up to this one.
-A clever style of writing that takes each miniscule detail into consideration and I so loved that about Brad Boney.
+It’s like I’ve known these people in my life, and knowing their story makes me yearn for more – it makes me ask more questions, makes me want to go back and reread that particular chapter/page.

 Rating: 5 out of 5 stars